Dynatrace/backstage-plugin/README.md

 filter backstageComponent == "$${componentNamespace}.$${componentName}"
 ```

-To be able to render correctly, the DQL must return data conforming to the
+To be able to render correctly, the DQL must return an array.
+Links are also
-following:

-- No `null` values; use `coalesce` to replace `null` values with a default value
-- May contain simple types:
-  - Strings (e.g. `Name: 'My Name'`)
-- May contain complex types that have a type discriminator (`type`):
-  - Links: (e.g.
+supported and can be added to the table if transformed like this:

-    `Logs: { type: 'link', title: 'Link to Logs', url: 'https...' }`)
+`Logs: { type: 'link', title: 'Link to Logs', url: 'https...' }`
-- As a fallback, other types will be rendered as JSON

 An example of a valid DQL result would be: